google/latexify_py/README.md

 ## Getting started

-The following
+We prepared a
 [Google Colaboratory notebook](https://colab.research.google.com/drive/1MuiawKpVIZ12MWwyYuzZHmbKThdM5wNJ?usp=sharing)
-provides several examples to use this package.
+that provides several examples to use this package.

 See also the official [documentation](docs/index.md) for more details.